Tannybuoy/predictai/README.md

 Project for Customer Behaviour Prediction

 ## Website
-The website has been deployed on Heroku with a Python Flask backend. https://stormy-shelf-96682.herokuapp.com/
+The website has been deployed on Heroku with a Python Flask backend. requirements.txt and Procfile were added https://stormy-shelf-96682.herokuapp.com/

 ## Final Presentation